YingtongDou/ytongdou.github.io/_pages/about.md

 ## Bio

 I am a research scientist at [Visa Research](https://usa.visa.com/about-visa/visa-research.html).
-As a member of the Foundational AI team led by [Dr. Mahashweta Das](https://usa.visa.com/about-visa/visa-research/mahashweta-das.html), I am currently working on payment foundation models, and deep learning for authentication and authorization.
+As a member of the Foundational AI team led by [Dr. Mahashweta Das](https://usa.visa.com/about-visa/visa-research/mahashweta-das.html), I am currently working on payment foundation models, deep learning for authentication and authorization, and various LLM applications in payment.
 My research interests include foundation models for tabular and sequential data, ML trust and safety, and graph mining.

 Prior to joining Visa, I obtained my Ph.D. in Computer Science at University of Illinois Chicago in 2022, advised by [Prof. Philip S. Yu](https://cs.uic.edu/profiles/philip-yu/).
 My Ph.D. dissertation is "Robust Graph Learning for Misbehavior Detection" \[[PDF](https://doi.org/10.25417/uic.22226566.v1)\].
 Before attending UIC, I received my B.E. from Beijing University of Posts and Telecommunications in 2017.